joshyam-k/csci221/lecture-notes/lec13.md

 - floating point loads and stores for accessing FP registers
 - displacement based addressing mode

-Data Transfer Instructions
+Importantly if you load half-words or bytes you store lowest 16 bits and 8 bits respectively of whatever is at that register Data Transfer Instructions
 - Data transfer instructions have three parts
     - operator name (transfer size)